 At our home, we put up dozens of quarts of canned tomatoes, along with smaller jars of jam, pickled peppers, and beets.
 We also store fresh vegetables and fruits for months.
 We don’t have a root cellar, but we’re planning to build a CoolBot — a relatively new type of walk-in cooler that uses a specialized controller that allows an off-the-shelf window air conditioner to maintain temperatures close to 32 degrees.

 Also consider how you could cook food during an extended outage.
 We have a woodstove with a top surface that we could cook on, as well as an outdoor grill.
-We also have a new type of outdoor cookstove made by BioLite with a small fan to aid in combustion that is powered by a piezoelectric device (a unit that converts thermal energy into electric current).
+We also have a new type of thermo-electric outdoor cookstove made by BioLite with a small fan to aid in combustion.
 In fact, this wood cookstove even includes a USB port to charge cell phones while operating the stove.

 Resilience is about more than individual homes and homesteads; it’s about strong, tight-knit communities where neighbors who know each other are better able to respond to interruptions.
 There are many ways to build more resilient communities, but most start with getting to know your neighbors.
 Organize potluck dinners and other community gatherings.
 Figure out ways to work together on projects — whether farming or seasonal clean-up walks.